 A pro is a pianist that makes his entire living by playing recitals in concert halls, big or small.
 He often plays in ensembles and spends a considerable amount of time traveling from one event to another, at home or abroad, in order to make a living.
-Unfortunately He doesn’t have the time to teach and pass his “lights” to others.
+Unfortunately, he doesn’t have the time to teach and enlighten the others.
 He is, as people say, the virtuoso pianist.
 Sadly, being a professional pianist has its negative sides as well.
-Quite often, a pro would have to play the same recital program many many times and in different venues, thus, at the expense of musicality.
+Quite often, a pro would have to play the same recital program many, many times and in different venues, and thus, at the expense of musicality.
 The repetitiveness of his playing the same programs could often lead in playing mechanically, sacrificing the character and soul of his repertoire.
 But because he is called a Pro, lacking in musicality is rare, since he can always fake it.
 Unfortunately quite a lot of the times, professional pianists also tend to “˜show-off’ a little bit, since this is how most audiences get excited.
 Moreover, they would play every note correctly, (not a bad thing) and thus, for the amateur listener they would define greatness.
 The professional pianist knows that showing-off is an essential part of his business, thus he would take every opportunity to cleverly insert it in his performances, quite often in disguise.
 For instance, often, he would pretend to look extremely concentrated while playing, or, in order to show how passionate he is, he would have an extraordinarily awful grimace on his face while playing the slow movement of a sonata.

 The piano teacher: